-Make sure that you check the rating plate and gas control on the water heater to be certain that the type of gas being supplied corresponds with the marking on the rating plate and gas control.
-Sacrificial anodes are used to extend tank life.
-Anode removal, except for inspection and/or replacement, will nullify the warranty.
-In areas where water is unusually active, an odor may occur at the hot water faucet due to a reaction between the sacrificial anodes and the impurities in the water.
-If this should happen, alternative anodes may be purchased from the supplier that installed this water heater.
+Make sure that you check the rating plate and combination gas control on the water heater to be certain that the type of gas being supplied corresponds with the marking on the rating plate and combination gas control.

+A sacrificial anode(s) is used to extend tank life.
+Removal of any anode, except for inspection and/or replacement, will nullify the warranty.
+In areas where water is unusually active, an odor may occur at the hot water faucet due to a reaction between the sacrificial anode and impurities in the water.
+If this should happen, an alternative anode(s) may be purchased from the supplier that installed this water heater.
 This will minimize the odor while protecting the tank.
 Additionally, the water heater should be flushed with appropriate dissolvers to eliminate any bacteria.